hallettj/hallettj.github.com/source/_drafts/flow-cookbook-unpacking-json.markdown

 function getTitle(item: Item): ?string {
   if (item.type === 'story') {
     // This works because this line is only reachable if `item` has the `story`
-    // type, which means that it does have a `title` field. return item.title
+    // type, which means that it does have a `title` property. return item.title
   }
 }